greetgo/greetgo.depinject/README.eng.md

 ```
   - Fields `BeanGetter` must be `public`!
 (Because the reflection is not used in production);
   - Complicated build (it is necessary to generate the bean-container code, compile and add it to the distribution);
   - Currently, only TestNG is supported.
-(It's great if someone запилит greetgo.depinject.junit) ;
+(It's great if someone implement greetgo.depinject.junit) ;